ASTROLOGY AND MICHEL GAUQUELIN

 Criticisms

-Gauquelin acknowledged that his findings did not support astrology in its entirety.
-He found no support for zodiac sign meanings, planetary aspects, or most house positions.
-His research reveals significant correlations between certain planetary positions and personality traits.
+Although Gauquelin’s findings are compelling, they are not without criticism.
+Gauquelin acknowledged that his findings do not support astrology as a whole.
+He found no evidence for zodiac sign meanings, planetary aspects, or most house positions—only certain planetary placements correlate with personality traits.

 Michel Gauquelin discovered statistically meaningful placements for the Moon, Mars, Jupiter, and Saturn.
 These placements are strong in the 9th and 12th houses, and to a lesser extent, in the 3rd and 6th houses.
 Subsequently, research astrologer Patrick Jerome discovered that Neptune also has power zone placements, but only in the 1st and 12th houses.